keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Kalivny Arc Overview.md

 His name is **[[Marckus Westmeister]]**, a teenager from Helena that was exploring in the woods when he found something thought to be lost and forgotten - a Feyblood weapon.

+In the beginning, the group is sent to look for a lost

 ##### Sessions
 [[Andefaelt Session 1]]